 - Completes vital sign monitoring per policy.

-- Be a sitter for patients needing 1:1 supervision across the hospital for medical or behavioral reasons.
+- Be a sitter for patients needing 1:1 supervision both on the unit and across the hospital for medical or behavioral reasons.

 - Plans, organizes, and leads skills-based groups related to social skills, coping skills, self-esteem, relaxation, creative expression, and cooperative play.